EOSIO/spec-repo/esr_synchronous_calls.md

 ### ABI

-This ESL does not define ABI support for synchronous calls.
-A future ESL may address this.
+This ESR does not define ABI support for synchronous calls.
+A future ESR may address this.

 ## Copyright